Events

 Accessibility

-Each month the Arboretum will offer a low-impact hike, designed for guests with lower mobility.
-These hikes cover a shorter distance (approximately half a mile) at a slower pace and stay near paved paths wherever possible to avoid chipped trails and grassy areas.
-Additionally, select Walking Play performances will offer American Sign Language interpretation.
+Two low-impact hike dates will be offered for the 2026 Walking Plays season.
+Designed for guests with lower mobility, these hikes cover a shorter distance (approximately half a mile) at a slower pace and stay near paved paths wherever possible to avoid chipped trails and grassy areas.

 Rebooking Information

-To rebook your tickets for any 2025 performance, please call the Ticket Line at 630-725-2066 with the following information:
+To rebook your tickets for any 2026 performance, please call the ticket line at 630-725-2066 with the following information:

 • Order number

-• New requested booking date for any 2025 Walking Plays
+• Requested new booking date for any 2026 Walking Plays performance

-There will be a $5 surcharge per order.
-We require at least 24 hours’ notice to allow time to update your order and send new tickets.
+Please allow us at least 24 hours to update your order and send new tickets.
 Rebooking is based on availability.
-If an event date is sold out, we are not able to move your tickets to that date.
-Calling the Ticket Line directly helps us process requests in a timely manner and collect credit card information securely.
-Never send credit card information by email.
+If a date is sold out, we are not able to move your tickets to that date.
+Sending your request by email helps us to process your request more quickly.

-If the event is canceled by The Morton Arboretum due to inclement weather, all ticket holders for that date will be emailed with instructions for how to rebook their performance.
+If the event is canceled by The Morton Arboretum due to inclement weather, all ticket purchasers for that date will be emailed with instructions on rebooking their tickets.

 Frequently Asked Questions